TripCu/ai-hotkey/README.md

 # AI Hotkey Assistant

 Trigger a local LLM with a global hotkey. `run.py` bootstraps everything: creates a virtual environment, installs dependencies, ensures Ollama is installed, launches the backend, and starts the listener plus overlay.
-The backend can also call an OpenAI-compatible endpoint, performs optional OCR, and enriches prompts with recent chat history and Markdown notes.
+The backend can also call an OpenAI-compatible endpoint, analyze images with a vision model, and enrich prompts with recent chat history and Markdown notes.

 ---

 ## Highlights
 - One-command startup (`python run.py`) across macOS, Windows, and Linux.
 - Neon floating overlay + console output, with configurable hotkeys (capture, clipboard paste, exit).
+- Screenshot hotkey captures images and sends them straight to a vision-enabled model.
 - Context-aware prompting: merges recent chat history and relevant Markdown/Obsidian notes.
 - FastAPI backend with API-key auth, `/generate-with-image`, and pluggable Ollama/OpenAI backends.
 - All paths are relative; move the folder anywhere and it still works.